isomerpages/mlaw-ablac/_faqs/5-costs-of-appeal.md

 ---
-layout: leftnav-page-content
-title: Costs of Appeal
+title: 'Costs of Appeal'
 permalink: /faqs/costs-of-appeal/
-breadcrumb: Costs of Appeal
+breadcrumb: 'Costs of Appeal'
-collection_name: faqs

 ---

 Costs of Appeal
 ---